Shatur/optimus-manager-qt/README.md

 [FlagKit](https://github.com/madebybowtie/FlagKit "Beautiful flag icons for usage in apps and on the web") icons are used for languages flags.

-Nvidia icon from the [Masalla icon theme](https://github.com/masalla-art/masalla-icon-theme "Icon theme for UNIX-like OS") is used for the application icon.
+Nvidia icon from the [Masalla icon theme](https://github.com/masalla-art/masalla-icon-theme "Icon theme for UNIX-like OS") is used for the application and status icons.

 ## Installation